Iowa in the American Civil War: Actions against Native Americans

+Iowans in the Confederacy

+A minority of Iowans sympathized with the Confederacy and some Iowans served in the Confederate Army.
+The number, 76 identified individuals, including at least four men who were sons of Iowan politicians and James Harrison Williams, an Iowa state representative before he "went South".

 Postbellum memorialization

 The Keokuk National Cemetery was established as a final resting place for bodies from five local U.S. Army hospitals in Keokuk.
 It holds over 600 Union soldiers, and 8 Confederate prisoners of war.

 Following the war, a number of veterans organizations, and in particular the Grand Army of the Republic, played a prominent role in providing social functions, financial support, and memorialization of the former soldiers.
 The G.A.R. provided the funds and impetus for the construction of the Iowa Soldiers' Home in Marshalltown and other similar homes and hospitals, as well as orphanages.